NicholasMcFadden/Computer-Vision/Fashion-MNIST/README.md

 MNIST is overused.
 In this April 2017 Twitter thread, Google Brain research scientist and deep learning expert Ian Goodfellow calls for people to move away from MNIST.
 MNIST can not represent modern CV tasks, as noted in this April 2017 Twitter thread, deep learning expert/Keras author François Chollet.'''

+### Labels
+Each training and test example is assigned to one of the following labels:

+Label	Description
+0	T-shirt/top
+1	Trouser
+2	Pullover
+3	Dress
+4	Coat
+5	Sandal
+6	Shirt
+7	Sneaker
+8	Bag
+9	Ankle boot